 Environmental, Social and Governance

 California Resources Corporation (CRC) is a different kind of energy company.
 We are dedicated to serving Californians by producing ample, safe and reliable energy and actively promoting conservation of water, habitat and energy as a responsible steward of natural resources.
-CRC has some of the lowest carbon intensity production in the US and we are focused on maximizing the value of our land, mineral and technical resources for decarbonization by developing carbon capture and storage (CCS) and other emissions reducing projects.
-As CRC continues to make strides on our ESG strategy, we are proud of the progress we have made with our sustainability initiatives to date and are pleased to share our 2022 Sustainability Update (PDF).
+CRC is committed to environmental stewardship while safely providing local, responsibly produced energy.
+We are also focused on maximizing the value of our land, mineral ownership, and energy expertise for decarbonization by developing carbon capture and storage (CCS) and other emissions reducing projects.
+As CRC continues to make strides on our ESG strategy, we are proud of the progress we have made with our sustainability initiatives to date and are pleased to share our 2023 Sustainability Report (PDF).

 ESG Goals

 Since the company’s founding, CRC has consistently set a high standard for environmental stewardship, safe, responsible operations, and community empowerment across California.
-CRC’s Environmental, Social, and Governance (ESG) goals build upon the company’s long-standing commitment to sustainability, CRC’s 2045 Full-Scope Net Zero Goal, and investment in low carbon initiatives that position CRC to lead the energy transition in California and beyond.
+CRC’s Environmental, Social, and Governance (ESG) goals build upon the company’s long-standing commitment to sustainability and investment in low carbon initiatives that position CRC to lead the energy transition in California and beyond.

-CRC’s ESG goals focus on providing low carbon intensity energy that meets or exceeds California’s unparalleled sustainability standards – not only related to lowering greenhouse gas (GHG) emissions, but also to decreasing methane emissions, reducing freshwater consumption, expanding leadership diversity, enhancing community engagement, and increasing accountability through linking executive compensation to ESG performance.
+CRC’s ESG goals focus on providing local, responsibly sourced energy that meets or exceeds California’s unparalleled sustainability standards – not only related to lowering greenhouse gas (GHG) emissions, but also to decreasing methane emissions; reducing freshwater consumption; prioritizing diversity, equity and inclusion; enhancing community engagement; and increasing accountability through linking executive compensation to ESG performance.

 These ESG goals underscore CRC’s long-term commitment to helping our diverse communities across our state have a vibrant and sustainable future and demonstrate the company’s leadership position in the energy transition.